 Zavros lives and works in Brisbane; his work has been exhibited in major museums throughout Australia, New Zealand, Asia and Europe, such as Art Los Angeles Contemporary (2016); Art Basel Hong Kong (2015); Starkwhite, Auckland (2014); Queensland Art Gallery of Modern Art (2013); Rockhampton Art Gallery, Brisbane (2013); Philip Bacon Galleries (2013); Tweed River Art Gallery, NSW (2012); Sophie Gannon Gallery, Melbourne (2011).
-His work is held in numerous private and public collections, including The National Gallery of Australia, National Gallery of Victoria, Art Gallery of New South Wales, Art Gallery of South Australia, Queensland Art Gallery, University of Queensland Art Museum, Artbank, National Portrait Gallery, Griffith University Art Collection, Newcastle Region Art Gallery and Tasmanian Museum and Gallery.
+Zavros has also been awarded numerous prizes for his practice, including the Mosman Art Prize (2016), the Bulgari Art Award (2012) and in 2010 he was awarded the Doug Moran National Portrait Prize, the world’s richest prize for portraiture.
+His work is held in numerous private and public collections, including The National Gallery of Australia, Art Gallery of New South Wales, Art Gallery of South Australia, Queensland Art Gallery, University of Queensland Art Museum, Artbank, National Portrait Gallery, Griffith University Art Collection, Newcastle Region Art Gallery and Tasmanian Museum and Gallery.